nattavutm/trendai-training-endpoint-security/README.md

 # TrendAI Endpoint Security — Hands-on Training

-A dashboard-driven training for **customers and partners** using Trend Vision One – Endpoint Security with AI (Trend Companion).
+A dashboard-driven training for Trend Vision One – Endpoint Security

 This is a **show-me** course.
 Each topic is in its own folder — click a topic below to open it, then use the **Previous / Next** links to move through the course in order.